 Many students are worried about how they will pay for college.
 When you enroll at the Institute of Technology Development of Canada, you can rest assured that your tuition will be affordable.
-We are truly committed to help students in meeting their tuition expenses.
+We are truly committed to helping students in meeting their tuition expenses.
 Using the information below, you and a Financial Planner can develop a personal financial plan that will assist you with your educational expenses.

-This it will be the most important investment in your future.
+This will be the most important investment in your future.
 Upon your graduation, these new skills will give you a competitive edge to pursue a rewarding career.
-There are plenty options and financial resources available for you to complete your educational goals.
+There are plenty of options and financial resources available for you to complete your educational goals.

 Grants and scholarships are the next options when searching for financial aid.
 However, it is important for you to look at different options and choose the one that fits you best.

 In some countries like Canada, student loans are the most common tool people use to pay for their education.
 Loans allow you to establish valuable bank credit.